Have anyone heard about MOSFETs?

 - Pressing the push button charges the capacitor.

-- The MOSFET is activated, powering the relay.
+- The MOSFET is activated by powering the relay.

-- The capacitor discharges through the resistor determining the timing.
+- The capacitor discharges through the resistor calculating the timing.

 - When the voltage across the capacitor drops below 5V the MOSFET deactivates turning off the relay.